Steven Falivene (NSW DPI) March 2018

 The economic analysis is limited to the assumptions chosen in the budget spreadsheets.
 The production assumptions (for example spray, fertiliser and irrigation use) are based on the NSW DPI citrus budget spreadsheets.
 The yields and fruit prices for all scenarios have been increased from the NSW DPI budget spreadsheets to better reflect the yields and fruit prices ($650/t) currently achieved at Sunmar Orchards.
 The assumption differences between scenarios are:

 Figure 1 presents the results as a graph outlining the cumulative cash flow for each scenario over 20 years.
-During the first 11-13 years the enterprise was in debit since substantial cash was spent in buying trees and preparing the land for planting.
-Although yield might commence in year three, it takes numerous years of income to repay the land development and planting debit.
+During the first 11–13 years the enterprise was in debit since substantial cash was spent in buying trees and preparing the land for planting.
+Although yield might commence in year three, it takes many years of income to repay the land development and planting debit.
 The high-density plantings had the higher debit due to more trees planted per hectare, but they produce higher yields than traditional density planting in the early years and thus pay off the debt quicker.
-This results in the cash flow breakeven point reached 1-2 years earlier for the high-density plantings (years 10-11) as compared to the traditional density planting (year 12).
+This results in the cash flow breakeven point being reached 1–2 years earlier for the high-density plantings (years 10–11) compared to the traditional density planting (year 12).

-The cumulative yield at year 20 indicates that the high-density twin-row layout scenario has the highest cumulative cash flow followed by the high-density single row layout and last is the traditional layout (Table 1).
+The cumulative yield at year 20 indicates that the high-density twin-row layout scenario has the highest cumulative cash flow followed by the high-density single row layout and the last is the traditional layout (Table 1).

 |Scenario||Year 20 cumulative cash flow||Year 20 net present value|

 An important way to analyse long-term budgets is net present value (NPV).
-Because the cash flows in Table 1 are representing a 20-year prediction, we must remember that the buying power of $100 today is not the same in 20 years’ time, it will be less due to inflation and the option of putting the $100 in a bank and obtaining interest on it for 20 years.
+As the cash flows in Table 1 are representing a 20-year prediction, we must remember that the buying power of $100 today is not the same in 20 years’ time, it will be less due to inflation and the option of putting the $100 in a bank and obtaining interest on it for 20 years.
 For example, if you put $100 in the bank at 5% interest for 20 years it would be $265.
 Thinking in reverse, $263 of income in 10 years’ time or $265 in 20 years’ time is actually worth $100 in today’s terms at a 5% discount rate (i.e. put $100 in the bank at 5% interest).

-The NPV over the 20 year period in all scenarios provides a positive result and the differences between each scenario are about $10,000 to $20,000 per hectare.
+The NPV over the 20-year period in all scenarios provides a positive result and the differences between each scenario are about $10,000 to $20,000 per hectare.